Book a call with admissions

 Antidepressants

 Antidepressants (e.g. selective serotonin reuptake inhibitors or SSRI’s) are the most commonly prescribed type of mental health medication.
 They are typically used to treat conditions like major depressive disorder, anxiety disorders, and eating disorders.
-Antidepressants work by increasing levels of serotonin in the brain.
+Antidepressant medications work by increasing, decreasing, or managing levels of specific neurotransmitters such as serotonin, norepinephrine, and dopamine in the brain.

 Antipsychotics